stage

 If a view renders into a render target, the content from the screen or from a previous stage is not automatically copied into the target bitmap before rendering.
 This must be kept in mind when the view post processes an existing scene, for instance by blurring the stencil buffer content on the screen.
 In such a case the resulting image must be composed from the content of the previous stage ( TargetMap) blended with the new content (e.g. StencilMap).

-- The following stage does not need the VISIBLE flag for
+- The following stage does not need the SHOW flag for

 rendering.
 For disabling a postprocessing stage, it is sufficient